7 Easy Acts of Kindness

-- Share – why not pay for the next person’s coffee, hand your paid parking ticket to someone who could use it or donate items to your local Foodbank?
+- Share – why not donate items to your local Foodbank?
 It’ll make someone’s day!
 The olio app helps you share unwanted leftover food with your local community, further information can be found here.

 - Volunteer – if you can’t share money you could share your time.
-Do the washing up for your flatmate, visit an elderly neighbour or contact local charities to find out how you could make a difference in the wider community.
+Contact local charities to find out how you could make a difference in the wider community.
 The Careers team can help guide you, just visit our volunteer page.

 - Make something special – homemade gifts are personal and unique, even the naff ones hold a special place in our hearts!
 Pinterest has a world full of ideas from home baked cookies in a jar to personalised photo books.
 Get creative and surprise someone you care about with a bespoke gift they will cherish.

-- Manners are free – saying please and thank you or holding a door open for somebody are simple things often forgotten when rushing about daily life.
+- Manners are free – saying please and thank you (even over Zoom!) are simple things often forgotten when rushing about daily life.
 Treat people how you like to be treated and everyone’s a winner!

 - Fundraise – participate in raising money for a cause that needs it.
-This could involve selling items at a car boot sale, doing a sponsored walk/cycle or even holding a bake sale.
-Get in touch with Marie Dodd, SU Membership Services Coordinator (Activities), for more information about fundraising and current planned events via email@example.com.
+This could involve doing a sponsored walk/cycle.
+Get in touch with Marie Dodd, SU Membership Services Coordinator (Activities), for more information about fundraising and current planned events via firstname.lastname@example.org.

 Now go fourth and be kind to one another, after all, our impact on the people we leave behind is our legacy that lives on.